eclipse-openj9/openj9-docs/docs/vgclog.md

 </concurrent-kickoff>
 ```
-**note:** To analyze specific parts of a cycle, you can search for the XML elements that record  the GC activities of a specific increment of the cycle – in this case, you can search for the <concurrent-kickoff> XML element.
+**Note:** To analyze specific parts of a cycle, you can search for the XML elements that mark a specific increment of the cycle.
+For example, you can search for the <concurrent-kickoff> XML element to locate the first increment of the Gencon global cycle.
 See the details of a particular cycle, such as the [Gencon Global Cycle](./vgclog.md/#global-cycle), to determine the XML element names for particular *stop-the-world* or concurrent GC increments or operations.

 **`<exclusive-start>`**